Skip to main content

 I am not afraid of death because death is invisible."
 If I can't see where it is going or witness what it is doing, is it doing anything at all?

-The Dream ends here, and it caused me to ponder this "I feel as though I am overcome with a form of ignorance that answers the question; if a tree falls in a forest and not a soul is around to hear it, then did it happen at all.
+The Dream ends here, and it caused me to ponder this: "I feel as though I am overcome with a form of ignorance that answers the question; if a tree falls in a forest and not a soul is around to hear it, then did it happen at all.
 My quiet response being, I don't care."
-But why?

 Here are a few other dreams circulated around the topic of race.